How to Beat the Crowds at 15 Popular Tourist Attractions

 Louvre Museum: Paris, France

 The Louvre is one of the most popular museums on the planet.
-If waiting around in line to get in isn’t the way you prefer to spend your sojourn to Paris, consider purchasing a reserved time slot ticket.
+If waiting around in line to get in isn't the way you prefer to spend your sojourn to Paris, consider purchasing a reserved time slot ticket.
 This will give you entry to the pyramid within a half-hour window.
-The Louvre is also open until 9:45 p.m. on Wednesdays and Fridays, if you’re up for some late-night art peeping.
-You might want to skip the 50 most overrated tourist attractions in the world.
+The Louvre is also open until 9:45 p.m. on Wednesdays and Fridays if you're up for some late-night art peeping.
+Not a fan of lines?
+You should go right ahead and skip the 50 most overrated tourist attractions in the world.

 Stonehenge: Wiltshire, United Kingdom